Why Clients Trust Nagel Rice

 We work closely with medical professionals, life care planners, and financial experts to build a complete picture of the harm suffered and to pursue full and fair compensation.

-Who is Liable After a Truck Accident?
+Who Can Be Held Liable After A Truck Accident?

 Liability may rest with the truck driver, the trucking company, a maintenance contractor, a cargo loading team, or even a vehicle manufacturer.